loopwerk/loopwerk.io/content/articles/2026-09-01-ten-years-freelance.md

 ---
 tags: personal, faq
 summary: It's ten years since I quit my job and started freelancing.
-Thinking about doing the same?
-I'm here to answer your questions.
+Here's how I got started, how I find clients, how to figure out your rate, and what I'd tell anyone thinking about doing the same.
 ---

-# Ten years as a remote freelancer, ask me anything
+# Ten years of freelancing: lessons and advice

 I've been working as a professional software developer since 2001.
 That's twenty-five years now, and yes it blows my mind when I think about that.
 And for the last ten of those years, I've worked as a fully remote freelance developer for clients from all over the world.